What is seasonal affective disorder?

 SAD is often linked to reduced exposure to sunlight, and this may cause a part of the brain, the hypothalamus, from working properly.
 The hypothalamus regulates your body temperature, thirst levels, hunger, mood, sleep, sex drive and the release of other hormones in your body.

-Without regular sunlight exposure the hypothalamus increases its production of melatonin which is a hormone linked to making you feel sleepy and therefor causing a lack of energy.
-The hypothalamus also decreases its production of serotonin without regular sunlight exposure, and a decrease in serotonin is linked to the feelings of depression.
+Without regular sunlight exposure, the hypothalamus increases its production of melatonin.
+Melatonin is a hormone linked to making you feel sleepy, which therefore causes a lack of energy.
+The hypothalamus also decreases its production of serotonin without regular sunlight exposure, and a decrease in serotonin is linked to feelings of depression.

 Treatment for SAD

-There are lifestyle measures you can take to help yourself during this difficult time such as eating well and exercising regularly.
-As difficult as getting out and exercising as much as possible is, it’s a great way to self-treat SAD.
-Getting as much natural sunlight exposure as you can will help increase your serotonin levels.
+There are lifestyle measures you can take to help yourself during this difficult time, such as eating well and exercising regularly.
+As difficult as it is, getting out and exercising as much as possible is a great way to self-treat SAD.
+Getting as much natural sunlight as possible will help increase your serotonin levels.

 Supporting others

-If you have a friend or family member who you believe is suffering from SAD encourage them to seek treatment.
-Here are some useful websites to signpost others to, or for your own benefit about SAD and that can offer support and advice…
+If you have a friend or family member who you believe is suffering from SAD, encourage them to seek treatment.
+Here are some useful websites that offer support and advice that may be beneficial for you or others.